gridstack/gridstack.js/README.md

 New addition - see release notes about `sizeToContent` feature.
 Possible break:
 * `GridStack.onParentResize()` is now called `onResize()` as grid now directly track size change, no longer involving parent per say to tell us anything.
 Note sure why it was public.

+## Migrating to v10

+we now support much richer responsive behavior with `GridStackOptions.responsive` including any breakpoint width:column pairs, or automatic column sizing.

+breaking change:
+* `disableOneColumnMode`, `oneColumnSize` have been removed (thought we temporary convert if you have them). use `{ responsive: breakpoints: [{w:768, c:1}] }` for the same behavior.
+* 1 column mode switch is no longer by default (`responsive` is not defined) as too many new users had issues.
+Instead set it explicitly (see above).
+* `oneColumnModeDomSort` has been removed.
+Planning to support per column layouts at some future times.
+TBD

 # jQuery Application